drazdra/UNN/README.md

 This is basically what our LLMs are right now.

 ##### Attention level 2.
-Once we have a ready LLM we can just freeze it, and add more matrices for developing the *next* layer of attention - words level.
-This one should contain only the separate words, not syllables.
+Once the base LLM is trained, we can just freeze it, and add more matrices for developing the *next* layer of attention - word level.
+This level should operate solely with complete words, not syllables.

 We have two ways to create it.
 The easiest one is just to use stacked sub-tokens making the words that the second attention layer would see as separate own tokens.
 But it would take loads of resources.